Scythe Blades

 45 cm - 455g - Tang steepness 25° - $ 36.00

 The prices above are for blades with factory-prepared edges.
-If you'd like us to improve them (see Treatment of a New Blade) please add $5.00 per blade.
+If you'd like us to prepare them for (immediate) use, please add $5.00 per blade.

 #1